CHooverShrimp/fx-4chan/README.md

 \>profit

 ### Cloudflare
+WARNING: Cloudflare worker is blocked by 4chan.
+All API calls are retuning error.
+You can use the cloudflare version as a redirect, but it's impossible to get an embed.

-There's already a wrangler.toml set up to correctly build the right cloudflare version
+There's already a wrangler.toml set up to correctly build the right cloudflare version.

 \>go to ```Workers & Pages```